-It rolls around every year, and when it does we’re just as stumped for what to pick as we were the Christmas before.
+It rolls around every year, and when it does we’re just as stumped for what to pick as last year.
 We’re of course talking about the office secret Santa.
-It’s a nice idea in principle, everyone gets a lovely little token from a colleague, but frankly the stress of picking the perfect thing for someone in a professional context can be a little more than overwhelming.
+It’s a nice idea in principle, everyone gets a lovely little token from a colleague, but frankly, the stress of picking the perfect thing for someone in a professional context can be a little more than overwhelming.
 Thankfully help is at hand, because after being faced with the conundrum time after time, we like to think we’ve become 'expert-level' at buying work secret Santa gifts for our work pals.

 As we’re sure you already know, come December the deal is that everyone’s assigned the name of a co-worker to buy a gift for.
 The price-point of the present is pre-determined too usually, so that everyone sticks to the same budget.
 Typically, the limit set is between £5-10, so it’s not an extravagant show you’re looking to put on, but just a nice gesture of appreciation for a year of hard work.
 While there are of course plenty of novelty items out there, the true novelty of a secret Santa exchange is getting something you might actually want or like.

 We’ve cast aside the usual gimmicky gifts in exchange for a handful of secret Santa ideas that we think are pretty special while remaining affordable.
 Whether you’re buying for your office bestie or the big boss, these treats are sure to get you in the good books well into the New Year.
 Once you’ve settled on the perfect gift for your recipient, don’t forget the wrapping.
 It’s the finishing touches that make gifts extra special, and a beautiful sheet of paper and a few ribbon curls are all it takes to make a big impact.
 If that sounds like too much effort, however, just pop the gift in a nice bag and tie a ribbon round that instead.

 The best secret Santa presents for £5 and under